With stress levels on the rise, adults are turning to more simple, child-like pursuits to wind down from the frenetic pace of their daily lives.

-The book, and the many others like it (including a Benedict Cumberbatch-themed colouring-in book), has sparked something of a trend, with a growing number of mortgage-paying, dog-owning, job-having adults picking up their pencil tins and trying to stay inside the lines.
+Colouring books, and there are many (including a Benedict Cumberbatch-themed colouring-in book), have sparked something of a trend, with a growing number of mortgage-paying, dog-owning, job-having adults picking up their pencil tins and trying to stay inside the lines.

 Indeed in France, colouring-in books for adults are said to be selling faster than cookbooks.

 So why are so many adults taking up an activity that they probably haven’t done since kindergarten?

 Getting in touch with your inner child has been pegged as a way of tapping into the creativity, freedom of expression and a certain contentment that you might have had in your kindy days.

 Taking this a step further, earlier this year two women in New York started a pre-school programme for adults – Preschool Mastermind – allowing adults to indulge in finger painting, nap time and show-and-tell.